Aimee-RTLNG/homie/README.md

 # HOMIE
 Homepage with a daily picture from an Unsplash collection (https://unsplash.com/collections/10728712/) and some widgets : time and date, greetings, weather (WIP) ...

-Supposed to give be similar to Tabliss
+Supposed to be similar to Tabliss

 First project in Typescript